ahrefs/react-alicante-workshop/README.md

 ![Console log - printing some runtime values](README-imgs/console-log.png)

-> [!TIP]
->
-> Create a new file `Feed.re` to keep these type definitions separate from the
-> UI code.
-As we saw before, we are able to use its values from other modules by
-> namespacing it, e.g. `Feed.foo`.

 Next, we’ll explore an easier way to decode data from JSON.

 ## Project layout